github/opensource.guide/_articles/finding-users.md

 ---
-title: Finding Users For Your Open Source Project
+title: Finding Users For Your Open Source&nbsp;Project
 description: Want others to find and use your project?
 It's time to tell everybody about your hard work!
 class: finding
 toc: